danmakenoise/chancify/README.md

 ## Arguments
-`func` : `a function you only want to run part of the time`
+`func` : A function you only want to run part of the time.

-`percentChance` : `a decimal value between 0 and 1 indicating the percentage chance you would like the function to run with`
+`percentChance` : A decimal value between 0 and 1 indicating the percentage chance you would like the function to run with.

 ## Examples